tox-dev/pipdeptree/README.rst

 Release checklist
 -----------------

 #.
-Make sure that tests pass on travis.ci.
+Make sure that tests pass on Github Actions.
 #.
 Create a commit with following changes and push it to github
 #.
 Update the `__version__` in the `pipdeptree.py` file.